May 21 – June 24

 Payment or enrollment in a payment plan is required upon registration.
-The earlier you register, the more months you will have to spread out your payments.
+Proper payment arrangements must be established by the bill deadline which include personal or third party payment in full, enrollment in a payment plan, and/or financial aid awards or scholarships posted to the student's account.
 For instructions, please visit the Guide to Registration & Bill Payment.
 Upon registration, please click View eBill and Make Payment to view the payment plan options available to you.

 Yes.
 Please note that the add/drop dates are based upon the length of the individual summer course and scheduled meeting times.
 Please see the Registrar's Office Calendar for specific withdrawal and refund dates.